bytehala/dagger2-gradle-quickstart/README.md

 Issues, pull requests, and forks are encouraged.

 **FAQ**

-Q: Where is DaggerApplicationComponent?
+> Where is DaggerApplicationComponent?
 Your sample doesn't have it and I cannot even build your sample project!
-A: Please wait for the project to build, or build it manually.
+  * Please wait for the project to build, or build it manually.
 Dagger 2 uses code generation to do its DI black magic.